 "This was the only compromise we could manage without continuing to pay our attorney for another year of stalling, and a trial would have taken money that we simply do not have," said Gates.

-The residents filed the lawsuit in 2009 with the intent of stopping Aldridge Electric from operating its wind turbine on its property.
+The with the intent of stopping Aldridge Electric from operating its wind turbine on its property.
 The group tentatively had resolved the lawsuit in January.

 "We have long been a supporter of the renewable energy industry, and are excited to reach an agreement with the village of Libertyville and the local residents to operate this turbine," said Ken Aldridge, owner of Aldridge Electric.
 "We should all compliment the leadership of the mayor and village board for the foresight in approving this 50KW wind turbine, and support them in approving future projects."